ashvinauti/ashvinauti/README.md

 - 👋 Hi, I’m @ashvinauti
 - 👀 I’m interested in Cyber Security and Penetration testing
-- 🌱 I’m currently graduated from B. Tech.
-In computer Science and Engineering with specialization in Network and Security
+- 🌱 I’m currently graduated from MSc. from University of Hertfordshire in Cyber Security
 - 💞️ I’m looking to collaborate on Information Security Auditing, Cyber Crime Investigation, penetration testing, etc.
 - 📫 How to reach me mail me ashvinauti@gmail.com